mchiquier/msynth/README.md

 We are using a python package.
 Therefore, please run : pip install -e msynth , in the directory that is the parent of the msynth folder.

+To run a sweep, run:

+wandb sweep sweep.yaml

+This will return a sweep id.

+wandb agent [your wandb username] / [the project] / [the id given to you by the first command above]

+For me thats: wandb agent chiquita/msynth-tests/[id]

 ## Developer